Icelk/kvarn.org/public/extensions/index.md

         host::Options::default(),
     );
     // Consider using `.insert` here instead of `.default`.
-    // The reason I had to use `.default` is a small issue in v0.3.0, patched in future v0.3.1. let data = HostCollection::builder().default(host).build();
+    // The reason I had to use `.default` is a small issue in v0.4.0, patched in the next version. let data = HostCollection::builder().default(host).build();
     let port = PortDescriptor::unsecure(8080, data);
     let handle = RunConfig::new().bind(port).execute().await;